martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 * OpenID Connect and OAUTH2 are the preferred identification and authentication technologies (and hence RESTful services being preferred)
 * HTTP Verbs must be used appropriately and show true intent, e.g. GET Requests must not cause state to change
 * HTTP Status Codes must be used appropriately, e.g. 200 and 500 are not the only response codes
-* <u style="cursor:help" title="Idempotence is the property of an operation that it can be applied multiple times without changing the result beyond the initial application">Idempotent Service Methods</u> are always the goal;
+* <u style="cursor:help;text-decoration-style:dashed" title="Idempotence is the property of an operation that it can be applied multiple times without changing the result beyond the initial application">Idempotent Service Methods</u> are always the goal;
   they lead to simpler and more robust solutions
 * Request-Response is not the only message pattern; try to ensure the most appropriate message pattern is used